Installing using Docker¶

 This variable intentionally lacks

-prefix as it is shared with third-party container used in Automatic SSL certificates using Let’s Encrypt.
+WEBLATE_prefix as it is shared with third-party container used in Automatic SSL certificates using Let’s Encrypt.

 Code hosting sites credentials¶

 In the Docker container, the code hosting credentials can be configured either in separate variables or using a Python dictionary to set them at once.
-The following examples are for Requêtes de fusion GitHub, but applies to all Intégration avec le système de contrôle de versions with appropriately changed variable names.
+The following examples are for Requêtes de fusion GitHub, but apply to all Intégration avec le système de contrôle de versions with appropriately changed variable names.

 WEBLATE_GITHUB_USERNAME=api-user